-- Proposed Sekoko coal mine at Steenbokpan - Mokolo Crocodile River Water Augmentation Project - Opening of New Coal Mines Waterberg Coal is planning to build a mine that will supply 10Mt/year to Eskom over a 30-year period.
+- ❖ Mokolo Crocodile River Water Augmentation Project - Opening of New Coal Mines Waterberg Coal is planning to build a mine that will supply 10Mt/year to Eskom over a 30-year period.
 Resource Generation (Resgen) have also announced ambitious projects for the Waterberg and construction of the Boikarabelo mine started earlier this year.
 The mine will produce 6Mt/year when completed.
 Feasibility studies are ongoing - Exxaro Expansion Exxaro's open-cast Grootegeluk multiproduct mine is being expanded to supply coal to Eskom's Medupi power station, to which it will eventually supply 14, 6 Mt/year.
 The mining company is also endeavouring to develop a new mine, Thabametsi, which could supply up to 17Mt/year to power stations and 2,8Mt/year to other markets.
-The group has proposed construction of a privately owned 600MW power station in partnership with independent power producer GDF Suez, which would be supplied by coal from Thabametsi. - Agricultural Corridor The municipality is working with several stakeholders in establishing agricultural projects which transfer skills to local farmers to create sustainable farming enterprises through the selling of produce to local markets. - SIP 1 From National Government (Special Infrastructure Project 1) - ❖ Rail Transnet has committed to a phase 1 upgrade of the existing railway line from Lephalale to Mpumalanga via Thabazimbi, Rustenburg and Pyramid, from its current capacity of 4Mt/year to 23Mt/year by 2021 at a cost of around R5bn.
-Phase 2 calls for the construction of a new heavy-haul rail line from Thabazimbi to Orgies at a cost of around R32bn, which would eventually push coal volumes railed to more than 100Mt/year. - The Construction of asphalt roads on roads in the rural villages through the public private partnership between Road Agency Limpopo (RAL) and Exxaro mining company.
+The group has proposed construction of a privately owned 600MW power station in partnership with independent power producer GDF Suez, which would be supplied by coal from Thabametsi. - ❖ Agricultural Corridor The municipality is working with several stakeholders in establishing agricultural projects which transfer skills to local farmers to create sustainable farming enterprises through the selling of produce to local markets. - SIP 1 From National Government (Special Infrastructure Project 1) - Rail Transnet has committed to a phase 1 upgrade of the existing railway line from Lephalale to Mpumalanga via Thabazimbi, Rustenburg and Pyramid, from its current capacity of 4Mt/year to 23Mt/year by 2021 at a cost of around R5bn.
+Phase 2 calls for the construction of a new heavy-haul rail line from Thabazimbi to Orgies at a cost of around R32bn, which would eventually push coal volumes railed to more than 100Mt/year.